CyVerse-learning-materials/learning-materials-home/docs/ds/sftp/structure.md

 `/<username>`

 - Maps to your iRODS home directory `/iplant/home/<username>`
-- You have read and write permissions
+- Read and write access for the owner
-- Anonymous users do not have a home directory
+- Not provided to anonymous users

 ## :material-folder-multiple-outline: Community-shared Data Directory

 `/shared`

 - Maps to the iRODS community-shared data directory: `/iplant/home/shared`
-- You have read-only permissions
+- Read-only access

 ## :material-folder-multiple-outline: `.ssh` Directory